Code-Institute-Submissions/mp2-rps/README.md

 ## UX

 ### Purpose of Project
 The purpose of this project is to create a website in which a user can play a fun game of Rock, Paper, Scissors against a computer program.
 The user interface should provide a simple, easy to understand UI in which to play said game.
 The user should be able to understand how to interact with the website with minimal intruction.
+The project should also ensure to keep the repository files clean and easy to manage in the event of revisiting the project to add new features in the future.
 ___
 ### User Stories
 The user will:

-be able to interact with the user interface easily be able to play the game without the need for additional instructions see a live tally of wins/losses against the computer ahve the ability to refresh or exit the game at will
+- be able to interact with the user interface easily
+- be able to play the game without the need for additional instructions
+- see a live tally of wins/losses against the computer
+- have the ability to refresh or exit the game at will
 ___
 ### Design Choices